Public and Regulatory

 Notable cases include:

-R (on the applications of Nealon and Hallam) v Secretary of State for Justice EWCA Civ 355.
-3 WLR 329 - Article 6.2 ECHR not applicable to decisions to refuse award under statutory compensation scheme for miscarriages of justice; scheme would not breach Article 6.2 even if applicable.
-This case is currently on appeal to the UK Supreme Court and is due to be heard there in 2018.
+R (on the applications of Nealon and Hallam) v Secretary of State for Justice UKSC 2, 2 WLR 440 - Article 6.2 ECHR not applicable to decisions to refuse award under statutory compensation scheme for miscarriages of justice; scheme would not breach Article 6.2 even if applicable.

 R (on the applications of Clark and Drury) v Secretary of State for Justice EWHC 2383 (Admin) - relevance of Crown Prosecution Service’s decision to abandon prosecutions at a re-trial following quashing of convictions by the Court of Appeal.